Minimal model program for algebraically integrable foliations and generalized pairs

 \begin{defn}[Lc stratification for generalized pairs] Let $f:(X,\Delta,\Mm)\to Z$ be an lc crepant log structure.
 Let $S^*_i(Z,X,\Delta,\Mm)\subset Z$ be the union of all $\le i$-dimensional lc centers of $f:(X,\Delta,\Mm)\to Z$, and

-If the lc crepant log structure $f:(X,\Delta,\Mm)\to Z$ is clear from the context, we will use $S_i(Z)$ for abbreviation.
+If the lc crepant log structure $f:(X,\Delta,\Mm)\to Z$ is clear from the context, we will use $S_i(Z)$ as an abbreviation.
 It is clear that each $S_i(Z)$ is a locally closed subspace of $Z$ of pure dimension $i$, and $Z$ is the disjoint union of all $S_i(Z)$.

 The stratification of $Z$ induced by $S_i(Z)$ is called the \emph{lc stratification} of $Z$ induced by $f:(X,\Delta,\Mm)\to Z$.
 Since this is the only stratification we are going to use in the rest of this paper, we usually will not emphasize the lc crepant structure $f:(X,\Delta,\Mm)\to Z$, and we will denote the corresponding stratified scheme by $(Z,S_*)$.
 The \emph{boundary} of $(Z,S_*)$ is the closed subspace